 • Senior Full Value Exemption available to residents age 70 or older as of January 1st who meet certain income requirements (applies to entire property tax levy).

-Senior exemption applications must be filed with the City of Alpharetta, Finance Department at 2 South Main Street, Alpharetta, GA 30009.
+Senior exemption applications must be filed with the City of Alpharetta, Finance Department at 2 Park Plaza, Alpharetta, GA 30009.

 For additional information on eligibility or the application process, please contact the City of Alpharetta’s Financial Services Division at (678) 297-6060 (option 0)

 Phone: (678) 297-6060

 | Customer Service|